24kshah/Restaurant-Recommendation/README.md

 ## Conclusion
 This project is a simple and efficient restaurant recommendation system using machine learning.
 It offers personalized restaurant suggestions based on user preferences using Cosine Similarity.

-## Contributing
-Contributions are welcome!
-Feel free to fork this repository and submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).